microsoft/pxt-arcade/docs/skillmap/educator-info/space-map-info.md

 **A page for Educators & Parents**

 **Design a Space Explorer** provides students with instruction for block-based game development.
-This guide walks through intermediate game development concepts and teaches them in a beginner-friendly way.
+This skillmap walks through beginner/intermediate game development concepts, teaching them in a beginner-friendly way.

-In this set of activities, students will use the power of coding to create a space fighter.
-Equipped with missiles, refillable fuel canisters, and a creative mix of bullet types, students' ships will have everything they need to defend the galaxy from enemies.
+In this set of activities, students will use the power of coding to create a Galaga-style space fighter.
+Equipped with refillable fuel canisters and a creative mix of space lasers, students' will code everything they need to defend the galaxy from enemies.
 We recommend that students using this guide already have familiarity with basic MakeCode elements, but our step-by-step instructions are written to be friendly towards those with little coding experience as well.

 Designed for students between the ages of 13 & 16, this experience contains a total of 7 tutorials (approximating 63 minutes of instruction) spread over 2 sessions.
 At the end of the learning path, students receive a certificate of completion.